-- If you’re grading a series of submissions and wish to only release the grades when they’re all done, rather than notifying each student as you submit their grade, use the Mute function in Speedgrader or in the gradebook.
-Mute the assignment until you’re done grading, then unmute it.
+- If you’re grading a series of submissions and wish to only release the grades when they’re all done, rather than notifying each student as you submit their grade, use the Manually Post Grades policy in the gradebook settings.
+When you’re done grading, you can post the grades from the assignment's dropdown menu in the gradebook.
 All students will gain access to their grades at the same time.

 See this guide to learn what appears in the Activity Stream and how to navigate it.

 Posting a Canvas announcement is the quickest way to send a message to your entire class with reasonable certainty that they’ll see it, even if they’re using mobile devices.
 This can be useful for announcing homework, alerting students to optional events, or sending reminders.

 - Canvas sends a notification with the text of the announcement to all students’ Emerson email addresses and/or sends a push or text to their mobile devices, depending on what each student has selected in their notification preferences (see above).

 - The message will also remain posted in the course’s Announcements section for students to view.

 To create an announcement, go into your Canvas course, then click Announcements in the left-hand course menu.
 Once there, click the + Announcement button at top-right.

 - You cannot designate specific students to receive announcements, though you can designate sections.
 For private exchanges, use Canvas Conversations.